Getting Started

 Download BitThor for Your Desktop

-Get BitThor for your desktop and choose the platform that matches your machine before continuing.
+Get BitThor for your desktop and open the auditable control panel workflow on the platform that matches your machine.

 Windows